-- 29.451 Theocracy allows the primary victim to sacrifice two commodity cards of his choice to completely nullify Iconoclasm and Heresy (28.823). - 29.452 Theocracy aggravates the effects of Slave Revolt (28.423). - 29.453 Provides 5 Civic Credits and 5 Religion Credits.
+29.451 Theocracy allows a primary or secondary victim of Iconoclasm and Heresy to sacrifice two commodity cards of his choice instead of reducing cities (28.823).

+29.452 Theocracy aggravates the effects of Slave Revolt (28.423).

+29.453 Provides 5 Civic Credits and 5 Religion Credits.
 Provides 10 extra credits to Universal Doctrine.